 Contraceptive pills types

-One of the most effective and effective means of birth control, oral contraceptives are pills that are taken daily by mouth to prevent pregnancy.
+They are one of the most effective means of birth control.
+Oral contraceptives are pills that are taken daily by mouth to prevent pregnancy.
 There are two types of contraceptive pills:

 These pills contain only one hormone, “progestin”, and if this type is selected for use, it should be taken daily at the same time or within 3 hours of the same daily date specified in order to ensure the effectiveness of this type.